-On April 1, 2016, the Corporation established the Restricted Share Unit Plan ("RSU Plan") for certain key employees of the Corporation and its affiliates.
+The Corporation has a Restricted Share Unit Plan ("RSU Plan") for certain key employees of the Corporation and its affiliates.
 Pursuant to the RSU Plan, the Board is authorized to grant restricted share units ("RSUs") to selected employees subject to the terms and conditions of the RSU Plan, and on a discretionary basis as consideration of past services to the Corporation.
 The Human Resources and Compensation Committee may determine or designate a method to determine which employees of the Corporation and its affiliates may be eligible in any particular fiscal year to participate in the RSU Plan.
 The RSU Plan is intended to motivate and reward participants by creating mid-term value, as well as to retain such individuals.